Hive Proposal for Container Deployment and Scaling

 scaling:

 The scaling section includes parameters for auto-scaling.
-If auto_scale
+If auto_scale is set to true, specifying max_scale becomes optional.

 Geographical Scaling

-section enables geographical scaling and specifies scaling amounts for each container based on location.
+The geographical_scaling section enables geographical scaling and specifies scaling amounts for each container based on location.
 It ensures data availability in specific regions.

 Important Note